Curious George (film): Soundtrack and music

 Jack Johnson was hired to write and perform the songs in the film.
 Growing up liking Curious George, Johnson wrote thirteen songs for the soundtrack of the film Sing-A-Longs and Lullabies for the Film Curious George; nine of the songs were featured in the film.
 Johnson worked closely with the animation team and created songs by writing lyrics and making rough versions of each song in response to black-and-white sketches of a scene.
 After the editors changed the amount of frames to synchronize the beats of each song, Johnson added other instruments, including strings.
 As George never speaks, Johnson wrote the songs and used his voice as a narrative of George, carefully writing lyrics that appeal to children that is not dumb or "too childlike" for adults.
 A cavaquinho was played to represent George, and a piano set the tone for the Man in the Yellow Hat.
 Matt Costa, Ben Harper, and G. Love were also featured in three songs.

 Release

 In September 2003, Universal announced that Curious George was scheduled to be released on October 7, 2005.
 After DreamWorks Pictures scheduled Wallace & Gromit: The Curse of the Were-Rabbit to be released a week early, it was shifted to November 4.
 In August 2004, the release date was moved to February 2006.
 The world premiere of Curious George took place on January 28, 2006 at the ArcLight Hollywood in Los Angeles.
-The film was released on February 10 in 2,566 theaters.
-It ranked at #3 with a total opening weekend gross of $14.7 million averaging $5,730 per theater.
-The film grossed $58.4 million in the United States and $11.5 million overseas, totaling $69.9 million worldwide.